1847123212/vl670/README.md

 and the input `GPIO1_2`.
 It appears to be a workaround to allow the use of aforementioned hybrid topology.

-* `GPIO1_0 / GPIO_TP1` is connected to the USB hub's (not VL670's own)
+* `GPIO1_0 / GPIO_TP1` is officially unused, but the OEM hardware connects it
-private SPI bus, between the hub and its SPI firmware flash, monitoring the `MISO` signal.
+to the USB hub's (not VL670's own) private SPI bus, between the hub and its SPI firmware flash, monitoring the `MISO` signal.
 On this development board, this pin is pulled down by a resistor.
 Although it seems to work without one, but leaving the input in a known state is still desirable as we don't really understand its purpose.

 Again, a odd design, and I suspect the firmware is using it as an interrupt signal to detect whether the USB hub is active for logic sequencing or